FoalTS/foal/docs/docs/common/logging.md

 ```

 In the same way, the authentification hooks `@JWTRequired`, `@JWTOptional` and `@UseSessions` will add the `userId` (if any) to the logger context.

+When using a Socket.io controller, the socket ID and message ID are also added to the logger context.

 This mecanism helps filter logs of a specific request or specific user in a logging tool.